Applied AI

 Distributed systems architecture patterns

 In practice, this often implies a layered stack: data ingestion and quality, model inference with drift detection, decision orchestration, and action execution, all connected via event streams and well-defined APIs.
-The distributed nature helps isolate failures, but it also imposes disciplined observability, versioning, and governance to prevent drift or inconsistent decisions.
+The distributed nature helps isolate failures, but it also requires disciplined observability, versioning, and governance to prevent drift or inconsistent decisions.

 Trade-offs and latency considerations